Sanskar777/elmart/README.md

 The object detection code has been taken from iArunava's github repo and is further used in this project.
-Since the original Yolov code by MIT is free of charge and licenses the user to use it as desired, there is bo breach of conduct.
+Since the original Yolov code by MIT is free of charge and licenses the user to use it as desired, there is no breach of conduct.

 PLease note: